-The Company's initial capital requirement is €150k since it is not authorised to provide the investment service of Dealing on Own accounts but it is permitted to hold clients' money and assets.
+The permanent minimum capital requirement of the Company is €150k since it is not authorized to provide the investment service of "dealing on own account" but is permitted to hold clients' money.

 However, the Company applies the five-year transitional provision regarding the minimum initial capital requirement as per Article 57(4)(b) of IFR.
-Therefore, the Company's minimum initial capital requirement was epsilon125k for the year-end 2021 and shall increase by epsilon5k each year for the next five years (2021-2026), ensuring a smoother transition into IFR requirements.
+Therefore, the Company's minimum initial capital requirement was €125k for the year-end 2021 and increase by €5k each year for the next five years (2021-2026), ensuring a smoother transition into IFR requirements.

-Further to the above, the Company's minimum initial capital for the year end 2022 was €130k.
+Further to the above, the Company's minimum initial capital for the year end 2023 was €135k.